rvnminers-A-and-N/electrumx-satori/README.rst

 ===============================================
-Ravencoin ElectrumX - A fork of ElectrumX
+Evrmore ElectrumX - A fork of ElectrumX
 ===============================================

-For a future network with bigger blocks.

   :Licence: MIT
   :Language: Python (>= 3.8)
   :Author: Neil Booth
-  :Ravencoin Conversion: kralverde#0550
+  :Evrmore Conversion: kralverde#0550

 Documentation
 =============

 Requires :code:`sudo apt-get install python3 python3-pip libleveldb-dev cmake`

+electrux-evrmore is very similar to the Ravencoin ElectrumX server.

-If you would like a guide on how to set up an Ravencoin Electrumx server for personal use or to add to the wider network, please read HyperPeek#9099's document `Setting Up an Ravencoin Electrumx Server <https://github.com/Electrum-RVN-SIG/electrumx-ravencoin/blob/master/ElectrumX%20Ravencoin%20How-To.md/>`_.
+A guide on how to set up an Ravencoin Electrumx server for personal use or to add to the wider network is available from HyperPeek#9099 in the document `Setting Up an Ravencoin Electrumx Server <https://github.com/Electrum-RVN-SIG/electrumx-ravencoin/blob/master/ElectrumX%20Ravencoin%20How-To.md/>`_.

 See `readthedocs <https://electrumx-ravencoin.readthedocs.io/>`_.